Instructions for use

 - Double-click a cell in the attribute table to start editing.

-- Click the dropdown list of the cell to view available values, which will be grouped by exact match and partial match:
+- Click the dropdown list of the cell to view available values, which are grouped into exact matches and partial matches:

-- Exact Match: These values are at the top of the list, belonging to valid combinations with exact matches for all other contingent value fields in this row.
+- Exact Match: These values are listed at the top and belong to valid combinations that fully match all other contingent value fields in this row.

-- Partial match: If a partial match exists, pointing to it opens a list grouped by match field.
-A partial match is a valid value corresponding to a single constraint value already entered.
-If you input a value from a partial match, it only ensures validity for the corresponding two cells, not all fields in the contingent value group; additional matching edits are required to make the record valid.
+- Partial Match: If partial matches exist, clicking on them opens a list grouped by matching fields.
+Partial matches are valid values corresponding to a single constraint value already entered.
+Selecting a value from a partial match only ensures the validity of the two corresponding cells and does not guarantee that all field values in the contingent value field group are valid.
+Further matching edits are required to make the record valid.

-- If you need to view all value combinations in the domain, click Show All at the bottom of the list to display all values in the field domain.
+- To view all value combinations in the domain, click Show All at the bottom of the list, which will display all values in the field domain.
 To switch back to viewing only matching values, click Show matches at the bottom of the list.

 - Contingent values can be applied in any field order.
-After entering one field, subsequent selections for remaining fields are filtered based on valid combinations defined by the contingent values for the data.
+After entering a field value, subsequent selections for the remaining fields will be filtered based on the valid combinations defined by the contingent values.
+If the entered field value corresponds to only one unique valid contingent value combination, the remaining fields will be automatically filled.

-- After completing the input of all field values, if the entered values do not comply with the contingent value constraints, the attribute table cannot be updated successfully, and a pop-up window will prompt which constraint is not met.
+- After entering all field values, if the entered values do not comply with the contingent value constraints, the attribute table cannot be updated successfully, and a pop-up message will indicate which constraint is not met.

-- In the attribute table context menu contingent values item, the following options are provided: Show only condition value fields, Highlight invalid values, Update other fields automatically
+- In the attribute table context menu, the contingent value items provide Show only condition value fields, Highlight invalid values, and Update other fields automatically:

-- Show only condition value fields: If selected, only fields with contingent values set will be shown in the attribute table, and other fields will be hidden.
+- Show only condition value fields: When selected, only fields with contingent values set are displayed in the attribute table, and other fields are hidden.

-- Highlight invalid values: If selected, it will highlight invalid combinations in the table.
+- Highlight invalid values: When selected, invalid combinations in the table will be highlighted.

-- Update other fields automatically: This is checked by default.
-When a unique combination is encountered, it will automatically fill in the remaining fields.
+- Update other fields automatically: This option is checked by default.
+When a unique combination is encountered, the remaining fields will be automatically filled.

 Related Topics